 At short times, we track the dynamics of shape fluctuations of the samples in terms of the mean-square displacements MSD$_V(t)=\langle[V(t)-V(0)]^2\rangle$, MSD$_1(t)=\langle[B_1(t)-B_1(0)]^2\rangle$ and MSD$_2(t)=\langle[B_2(t)-B_2(0)]^2\rangle$, with the angular brackets denoting ensemble averages for a sample of fixed number of atoms and (more or less) constant energy.
 As shown in Fig. \ref{fig2}(b), At short times, all three quantities exhibit ordinary diffusive behavior, i.e. MSD($t$)$\sim t$. $V$ is expected to saturate after super long times due to the constraint of structural density, while significant crossovers (nearly at $10^4$) to sub-diffusion can be observed in MSD$_1(t)$ and MSD$_2(t)$ i.e. MSD($t$) $\sim t^\alpha$ ($\alpha < 1$).
 Here the results are obtained from averaging 10 starting samples ($N=423$) each evolved 50 times.

 By fitting the MSD for $V$, $B_1$ and $B_2$ we extract the corresponding diffusion coefficients $D$.
-Since $V$ and $B_1$ and $B_2$ all bear relations to $L_x$, $L_y$ and $L_z$, one would expect them to be related through these length parameters, which we establish below.
+Since $V$, $B_1$ and $B_2$ all bear relations to $L_x$, $L_y$ and $L_z$, one would expect them to be related through these length parameters, which we establish below.
 In order to do so, having denoted the change in $V$, $B_1$ and $B_2$ over a small time interval $dt$ for samples with dimensions $L_x$ and $L_y$ by $dV$, $dB_1$ and $dB_2$ respectively, we express them in terms of small changes $dL_x$, $dL_y$ and $dL_z$ as

-We expect that for a given value of $L_x$, $L_y$ and $L_z$, $\langle dL_xdL_y\rangle$ etc. $=0$ after an ensemble averaging.
+Numerically, we find that cross-terms such as $\langle dL_xdL_y\rangle$ etc. are much smaller than terms like $\langle dL_x^2 \rangle$.
 Similarly, it can be argued that thermal kicking on a sample acts like a force in the $x$-, $y$- and $z$- directions as stretching forces, and the sample cannot distinguish among the three directions.
-In particular, if the condition holds that the extension of the sample along the $x$-direction is inversely proportional to the corresponding spring constant $(L_yL_z)^{-1}$, then $\langle dL_x^2\rangle \sim (L_y L_z)^{-2}$ etc., leading to the following scaling relations between the diffusion coefficients:
+In particular, if the condition holds that the extension of the sample along the $x$-direction is inversely proportional to the corresponding spring constant $(L_yL_z)^{-1}$, then $\langle dL_x^2\rangle \sim (L_y L_z)^{-2}$ etc. These two assumptions lead to the following scaling relations between the diffusion coefficients: